10 New Year’s Resolutions Every Jobseeker Should Make

 - List skills on your profile and you can expect to receive 13 times more views than your empty page

-- 89% of recruiters having hired someone using LinkedIn...enough said?
+- 89% of recruiters have hired someone using LinkedIn...
+Enough said?

 Don’t Put All Your Eggs In One Basket

 This is a difficult one as there is a very slender line between pursuing multiple opportunities and looking like an accomplished spam artist.
-You might have found the textbook role and you’ve got an interview fixed (well done), but don’t rest all your hopes on it.
+You might have found the textbook role and you’ve got an interview fixed (well done - your tips on how to ace it are here), but don’t rest all your hopes on it.
 Human beings are unpredictable.
 You don’t always know if you’ve got it in the bag because, believe it or not, there are a lot of talented people on and off the market.
 Never stop exploring.
 Don’t abandon your search until you’ve got an offer in the post and you’re 100% sure that the role, and indeed, the company is right for you!

 This is vital.
 Ignoring opportunities without recognising the potential value is foolish.
 If someone’s invited you to a conference FOR FREE, assuming it’s relevant, you need to go.
 If you see an event pop up online that is explicitly designed for professionals comparable you, you need to get up off your behind and attend.
 The chance to network and connect with like-minded individuals could be the start of an amazing career move for you, whether it arrives a year or 10 years down the line.
 Anything that presents itself as significant and worthwhile, either as a learning experience or a networking opportunity, is something you need to take into consideration this year.